Malaysia – Gunung Belumut

 The trek starts with crossing a river near the foot of the mountain, the distance from here to the summit is 6km.
-There are four checkpoints that trekkers can look forward to as rest points or as landmark to gather trekkers.
-The initial stretch is on gentle slopes, due to the high volume of trekkers over the years and with heavy rainfall during raining season, there has been quite a bit of erosion on the trail and more fallen logs to negotiate, with roots sticking out on some of the steepest sections.
-Nevertheless, getting to Checkpoint 1 is not too difficult.
-Checkpoint 2, 3km from foothill, is marked at a notable landmark, a jagged set of rocks with nicknames such as tiger claws or crown rocks given by visitors; it takes about 2 hrs to reach Checkpoint 2.
-As you climb higher, the flora and fauna changes, the shorter shrubs and trees took over from the tall forest canopy.
-Checkpoint 3 is set along the steepest section of the mountain; Checkpoint 4 is marked at the old campsite after a series of steep slope scrambling; from Checkpoint 4, it is about 5 mins walk to the false summit - Botak Hill - a flat opening among the lalang plants.
-From Botak Hill, it takes about 20-30 mins to reach the summit of Gunung Belumut.
+There are four checkpoints that trekkers can look forward to as rest points or landmarks.
+The initial stretch that leads to Checkpoint 1 is on gentle slopes.
+This section of gentle slopes is dotted with fallen logs to negotiate, much like going through a natural obstacle course.
+Despite the fallen logs, getting to Checkpoint 1 is not too difficult and the easiest part of the entire trek.
+Checkpoint 2, located at 3km from the foothill, has a distinct landmark - a jagged set of rocks with nicknames such as "tiger claws" or "crown rocks".
+It takes about 2 hrs to reach Checkpoint 2.
+As the climb gains higher elevation to the last 2 checkpoints, the flora and fauna changes.
+Shorter shrubs and trees takes over from the tall forest canopy.
+Checkpoint 3 is set along the steepest section of the mountain with vertical incline.
+Checkpoint 4 is marked at the old campsite after a series of steep slope scrambling.
+From Checkpoint 4, it is about 5 mins walk to the false summit - Botak Hill - a flat opening among the lalang plants.
+From Botak Hill, it takes about 20-30 mins, through a narrow and dense lalang trail, to reach the summit of Gunung Belumut.
 When nearer the summit, the ground became sandier, and vegetation such as pitcher plants thrived in this environment.
 It can get misty at times and strands of moss can be seen hanging off the low trees and bongsai plants.

 The summit has a small flat area and the highest point is on top a big rock that can hold about 6 persons at a time.

-The return trek down to the foothill is just as tough as going up, with the steep portions a strain on the knees and thighs.
+The return trek down to the foothill is on the same trail and just as tough as going up.
+The steep sections can be a strain on the knees and thighs.
 On rainy days, the trail can get very slippery and it is not uncommon to see trekkers using their bums to slide down some of the difficult sections.
-It is therefore important to descend early to avoid trekking in the dark as the descend can take another 4 hours or longer if one do not have the required fitness.
+It is, therefore, important to descend early to avoid trekking into the dark.
+The descend can take another 4 hours or longer if one do not have the required fitness.

 A quick wash-up & change of clothing at the toilets facilities at the foothill, followed by a drive to Johore Bahru for a good dinner before heading back to Singapore by about 10pm